 Which Asymptotes Are Determined by Looking at the Denominator?

 When analyzing the behavior of rational functions, asymptotes play a critical role in understanding how the graph behaves as it approaches certain values.
-Because of that, asymptotes are lines that the graph of a function approaches but never actually touches.
+Asymptotes are lines that the graph of a function approaches but never actually touches.
 Among the different types of asymptotes—vertical, horizontal, and oblique—the vertical asymptotes are directly determined by examining the denominator of the function.
 This article explores why this is the case, how to identify vertical asymptotes, and how other asymptotes depend on both the numerator and denominator.

 Vertical Asymptotes and the Denominator